 Unsure of what was going on, they looked at each other, then answered, "Okay, just sit tight for a while."

 So Davey just sat in the locker room area while the scheduled show went on.
-He was an outsider who was not smartened up to the business but was rubbing shoulders with the likes of Dick The Bruiser, Harley Race, and many others.
+He was an outsider who was not smartened up to the business but was rubbing shoulders with Dick The Bruiser, Harley Race, and many others.

-After the show, Bob Geigel took him to a hotel where all the wrestlers were staying.
+After the show, Bob Geigel and lady wrestler Betty Nicoli took him to a hotel where all the wrestlers were staying.
 The next morning, he bought Davey breakfast and told him to be in Sedalia, Missouri, on Tuesday at 6 PM so that he could start.

 Davey admits that nobody really trained him when entering pro wrestling.
 All the learning was OTJ (on the job), having matches with different wrestlers, and when not, he’d watch the others face-off in the ring to see if he could incorporate anything into his matches.
 "I started in this business as a fan before the old-timers smartened you up right away to the business.
 You had to kind of do your apprenticeship on the job.
 I was a pretty accomplished amateur wrestler, a decent athlete, and played Big 8 football."